gabrielrufino/gabrielrufino/README.md

 `GET /api/infos/general`

+<br /><br /><br /><br />

-The base URL for all endpoints is **https://raw.githubusercontent.com/gabrielrufino/gabrielrufino/master**.
+The base URL for all endpoints is `https://raw.githubusercontent.com/gabrielrufino/gabrielrufino/master`.
 Remember to preffix the endpoint using that base URL.

 Let's make the request using `curl`: